mannie-exe/layer_1/docs/PLAN.md

 3. **User Choice**: Players can select profiles based on their system capabilities
 4. **Developer Experience**: Powerful tools for pack development and testing
 5. **Version Support**: Easier to maintain packs across Minecraft updates
+6. **Performance Focus**: Proven ability to optimize for server constraints
+7. **Legal Compliance**: No mod redistribution concerns with bootstrapper system

 ## Technical Considerations